-The IASB issued amendments to standards, which were not yet mandatory in the EU in fiscal 2023.
-These amendments to standards, which are not expected to have any material effects on the company's financial statements, are listed below:
+The IASB issued amendments to standards, which were not yet mandatory in the EU in fiscal 2024.
+These amendments to standards, which are not expected to have any material effects on the Company's financial statements, are listed below:

-- Amendments to IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current (2020), Presentation of Financial Statements: Classification of Liabilities as Current or Non-current - Deferral of Effective Date (2020) and Presentation of Financial Statements: Non-current Liabilities with Covenants (2022) - Amendments to IFRS 16 Leases: Lease Liability in a Sale and Leaseback (2022) - Amendments to IAS 7 Statement of Cash Flows (2023) and IFRS 7 Financial Instruments: Disclosures: Supplier Finance Arrangements (2023) - Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability (2023)
+- Amendments to IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current (2020), Presentation of Financial Statements: Classification of Liabilities as Current or Non-current Deferral of Effective Date (2020) and Presentation of Financial Statements: Non-current Liabilities with Covenants (2022) - Amendments to IFRS 16 Leases: Lease Liability in a Sale and Leaseback (2022) - Amendments to IAS 7 Statement of Cash Flows (2023) and IFRS 7 Financial Instruments: Disclosures: Supplier Finance Arrangements (2023) These new regulations have no material impact on the Company's financial statements.